aytek-mutlu/AirlineRM/README.md

-# AirlineRM
+# Airline Revenue Management

-Airline Revenue Management
+This project is an implementation of optimality equation with dynamic programming where aim is to maximize revenue on airplane ticket sales.